H. A. Lindsay

-H. A. Lindsay (1900-1969) was an Australian writer for children who was born in Hyde Park, South Australia.
+H. A. Lindsay (1900-1969) was an Australian writer of novels, short stories, newspaper articles, and children's books.
+He was born in Hyde Park, South Australia.

 Life and career

-As a child he was educated at Kyre College (now Scotch College, Adelaide).
+Born Harold Arthur Lindsay, he was educated at Kyre College (now Scotch College, Adelaide).

-He travelled widely in Australia before working as a commercial bee-keeper and farmer leading up to the Second World War.
+Lindsay travelled widely in Australia before working as a commercial bee-keeper and farmer leading up to the Second World War.
 He enlisted in the Australian Imperial Force in 1942 and rose to warrant officer, class one, in the Australian Army Education Service where he taught the bushcraft he had learned on his pre-war travels.

 After the war he became a full-time writer and broadcaster, writing regular columns for the Melbourne Age and Adelaide Sunday Advertiser newspapers, and for The Port Phillip Gazette.

 He wrote five novels for adults and was awarded the Children's Book of the Year Award: Older Readers for his work The First Walkabout which he wrote with Norman B Tindale and published in 1954.

 He died in Highgate, South Australia in 1969.